Tolulope-Akinmoju/Hospital_Patient-Timeseries-Analysis-in-Python/README.md

 # Hospital_Patient-Timeseries-Analysis-in-Python & SQL

+## Project Description
 The "Healthcare Appointments Analytics" project is a comprehensive data analysis initiative that delves into the intricacies of medical appointments and explores factors influencing patient attendance and no-show rates.
 By leveraging advanced analytical techniques, the project aims to uncover valuable insights that can positively impact patient engagement and resource allocation in healthcare settings.

-Module 1 - Data Preprocessing using Python
+## Module 1 - Data Preprocessing using Python
 Task 1.
 Load the data

 Task 2.
 Remove the duplicate values